Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks: Results

 \subsubsection{Preliminaries: Qualitatively characterizing \methodlong}

 To motivate identifying and using \methodlong, we begin by qualitatively characterizing how computation in Mamba is organized.

 \textbf{Probing activation subspaces for factual knowledge.} To assess whether subspaces compactly store factual knowledge, we perturb delta-sensitive subspaces and measure the resulting change in perplexity (\cref{tab:delta_neuron_perplexity}) across a standard set of factual relations used in prior probing work \cite{dai}.
+Following \citet{dai}, perplexity is computed on cloze-style factual prompts (i.e., predicting masked entities over the full vocabulary) and is therefore not directly comparable to standard language modeling perplexity.

 Perturbations in Mamba lead to a 394.1\% increase in perplexity, whereas Transformer perplexity remains comparatively stable.
 This stark contrast indicates that factual prediction in Mamba is strongly influenced by recurrent dynamics.
 This observation motivates us to localize the specific layers and activation subspaces responsible for this behavior, since targeted modifications to these components could induce large behavioral shifts.

 \textbf{Probing activation subspaces for sparse, intervenable feature representations.} Motivated by the finding that factual prediction in Mamba is strongly shaped by recurrent dynamics, we apply SAEs to extract latent features such as, activation strength, token position and sparsity, from hidden activations (Table~\ref{tab:sae_result}), highlighting which aspects of the representation are most influential and identifying interpretable subspaces for intervention.
+While SAEs identify important features, they do not capture their utilization within the representation.
+Dictionary learning addresses this by decomposing SAE latents into interpretable components and quantifying feature usage and efficiency~\cite{cho}.
+Together with SPD (Section~\ref{subsec:interpretability}) localizing bottlenecks (e.g., Layer 20 in Fig.~\ref{fig:spd_entropy}), these components provide a complementary view of utilization and failure modes.
 Activation strength has the largest effect (0.87), making it the primary feature for steering delta-sensitive subspaces to improve performance.
 Dictionary learning further supports this decomposition, showing that feature usage, reconstruction error and sparsity occupy distinct latent dimensions (Table~\ref{tab:dictionary_learning}), revealing functional specialization and providing a mechanistic handle for targeted interventions.

 Steering partially redistributes sensitivity, reducing KL divergence but not fully eliminating the bottleneck.
 In contrast, Stable-Mamba exhibits more uniform sensitivity and substantially reduced KL at Layer 20, suggesting effective mitigation of this compression point.